sushmaakoju/research-experience/university-of-new-hampshire/README.md

 ### Volunteer Academic Contributions

+- Presented background material on proof systems, logic, automata, formal languages, and theorem provers, for bringing awareness of how theory and applications come together.
+This was not requested by Professors, I volunteered to give this knowledge transfer based on my past experience and studies.

 **Fall 2024 Initiatives:**
-- Volunteered to learn Lean programming language as a new technical skill.
+- Volunteered to learn Lean programming language as a new technical skill and to donated work to RLLab and Prof. Petrik's team as a courtesy to Department of Computer Science.
-- Developed and presented background material on proof systems, logic, automata, formal languages, and theorem provers.
-- Delivered final project presentation on December 5th, 2024, providing educational content for student motivation.
+- Delivered final project presentation for Lean Programming project on December 5th, 2024, providing educational content for student motivation.
 - I am not affiliated to the Reinforcement lab and I do not work with anyone at Reinforcement Lab.

 **Community Engagement:**